 - Yavapai-Apache Nation of the Camp Verde Indian Reservation, Arizona

 The Apache Indians were nomads who often followed the bison migration and hunted other game.
 They used domestic dogs to pull travois loaded with their possessions.

 In April 1541, while traveling on the plains east of the Pueblo region, Francisco Coronado referred to the people as "dog nomads."
 He wrote:

-When the Spanish arrived they disrupted an established trade between Pueblo peoples and Southern Athabaskan.
+When the Spanish arrived, they disrupted an established trade between the Pueblo peoples and Southern Athabaskan.
 The Pueblo exchanged maize and woven cotton goods for bison meat, hides, and materials for stone tools.

 Conflict with Americans

 The Apache and Spanish settlers seemed to get along.
 After the initial shock, the two settled in and would trade with each other.
 However, the Apache, being tribal, did not always have the same feeling among them.